Mistakes Content VAs Make in Video Processing

 3. Cut pauses, dead air, long breaks, and unnecessary scenes.
 You can accomplish these tasks using the “remove filler words and shorten word gaps” option in Descript.

 4. Insert lower thirds.
-We usually add the lower thirds while introducing the person.
+We usually add the lower thirds while introducing the people in the video.

 5. Reset the audience’s attention every 10 seconds.
 Avoid making them stare at the speaker for more than 10 seconds without any visual support (b-roll, photos, screenshots, text animation, motion graphics).